Polish Garden (Saint Petersburg)

 The Polish Garden (Польский сад) is a 2.3–hectare garden and park complex in the Admiralteysky District of St. Petersburg, Russia.

-It is bounded by the Fontanka River embankment to the north and the Catholic Cathedral of the Assumption of the Blessed Virgin Mary to the south.
+History

 The Garden was named after the Polish community of Saint Petersburg which attended the Cathedral in the 19th century.

 The predecessor of the current park was a private palatial garden in the courtyard of the estate belonging to Gavrila Derzhavin on the Fontanka, which was probably remodelled under the supervision of Nikolay Lvov.

-In 2006, the property was acquired by the National Pushkin Museum and between 2007 and 2011 the park and the Derzhavin Palace were renovated.
+In 2006, the park was acquired by the National Pushkin Museum and between 2007 and 2011 the park and the Derzhavin Palace were renovated.
+The renovated park opened in September 2011 with an entrance fee to visit it.

-The entry to the Polish Garden is free and the premises are often used for weddings, public gatherings and photoshoots.
+Location

+The park is bounded by the Fontanka River embankment to the north and the Catholic Cathedral of the Assumption of the Blessed Virgin Mary to the south.